ataylor24/LeanEvolve/README.md

-# LeanConjecturer
+# LeanEvolve

-A tool for generating mathematical conjectures using Lean 4 and AI models.
+A tool for generating mathematical conjectures using Lean 4 and AI models built on top of LeanConjecturer (Onda et al. 2025 https://arxiv.org/abs/2506.22005) following the AlphaEvolve framework.

 ## Environment Setup